ObelusFamily/Anythink-Market-kauua/readme.md

 # Welcome to the Anythink Market repo

 To start the app use Docker.
-It will start both frontend and backend, including all the relevant dependencies, and the db.
+It will start both frontend and backend, including all the relevant dependencies, and the database.

 Please find more info about each part in the relevant Readme file ([frontend](frontend/readme.md) and [backend](backend/README.md)).